 Easement for Maintenance.
 The Association hereby expressly reserves a perpetual easement for the benefit of the Association across such portions of the Community, determined in the sole discretion of the Association, as are necessary to allow for the maintenance required under Article 5.
 Such maintenance shall be performed with a minimum of interference to the quiet enjoyment of Owner's property, reasonable steps shall be taken to protect such property, and damage shall be repaired by the Person causing the damage, at its sole expense.

 Front Yard Maintenance.
-The Board and the VRC and any representative of the Association authorized by them may at any reasonable time, and from time to time at reasonable intervals, enter upon any Lot for the purpose of performing the Front Yard Maintenance and determining whether or not the use and/or Improvements of such Lot are then in compliance with this Declaration.
+Landscapers may enter yards for routine maintenance as contracted by the Association.
+The Board, VRC, and any authorized representative of the Association may at any reasonable time, and from time to time at reasonable intervals, enter upon any Lot for the purpose of reviewing compliance with documented standards (VCS) or for remediation with notification under 3.2.1.4 and other provisions of this Declaration.
 No such entry shall be deemed to constitute a trespass or otherwise create any right of action in the Owner of such Lot.

 Public Utility Easements.
 A non-exclusive easement is hereby reserved for and granted to all utilities serving the Community, and their respective successors and assigns as shown on any recorded Plat.
 Said easement shall be to install, construct, renew, operate, maintain, and repair underground conduits, cables, pipes and wires with the necessary facilities and other equipment for the purpose of serving the Community with, but not limited to, water, sewer, electric, cable, telephone and storm drainage.
 Said easement area shall be restored as nearly as reasonably possible to its prior condition in the event of any material disturbance by the utilities exercising their rights within this easement area.
 Easement for installation and maintenance of utilities and drainage facilities, separate or combined, may be reserved over portions of certain Lots, as shown on any recorded Plat.
 Within the easements, the VRC shall not permit any structure, planting or other material to be placed or permitted to remain on the easement area which may damage or interfere with the installation or maintenance of utilities, or which may change the direction or flow of drainage channels in the easements.
 The easement area of each Lot and all Improvements in it shall be maintained continuously by the Owner of the Lot, except for those Improvements for which a public authority or utility company is responsible, and Common Easement Areas, which will be maintained by the Association.
 Common Elements include, but are not limited to mailboxes, irrigation, water, and other Common Areas benefiting the Community.